matttrent/matttrent.com/src/remote-development.md

   PyCharm's GUI

-- pros:
-    - can work offline
-    - editor has a lot of amazing features, including auto-syncing changed files
-    - entirely GUI-based setup
-- cons:
-    - costs $$$

 - follow the instructions here:
   [work remotely with pycharm tensorflow and ssh][remote-pycharm]
 - the **Setup the Console** section and everything after it is option